 "It's the circle of life, and it moves us all, through despair and hope, through faith and love, 'till we find our place, on the path unwinding" (The Lion King).

-Sir Elton John, a Academy Award Winning and Grammy winning musician and writer.
-Sir Elton John who has been inducted into the Rock and Roll Hall of Fame and knighted by the Queen of England.
-Sir Elton John is a hero because he founded his own AIDS Foundation, he is amicable and charitable, and he is a hard working musician who has overcome many difficulties.
+Sir Elton John is an Academy Award-winning and Grammy-winning musician and writer.
+He was inducted into the Rock and Roll Hall of Fame in 1994 and knighted by the Queen of England in 1998.
+Sir Elton John is a hero because he founded his own AIDS Foundation, he is amicable and charitable, and he is a hard-working musician who has overcome many difficulties.

 Elton John (née Reginald Kenneth Dwight) was born in Pinner, Middlesex, London on March 25, 1947.
-His parents are Sheila Eileen Dwight, a record buyer, and Stanly Dwight, a royal air force trumpeter.
-Elton began playing piano at age four and by age eleven had won a scholarship to the Royal Academy of Music.
-He was somewhat overweight and sensitive about appearance as a child, which was problematic for him as an adult.
+His parents are Sheila Eileen Dwight, a record buyer, and Stanley Dwight, a royal air force trumpeter.
+Elton began playing piano at age four, and by age eleven had won a scholarship to the Royal Academy of Music.
+He was somewhat overweight and sensitive about his appearance as a child, which was problematic for him as an adult.
 His announcement in 1976 that he was bisexual resulted in problems for his music career and the public's perception of him.
-Following his announcement there were many crude and nasty comments made about him.
+Following his announcement, there were many crude and nasty comments made about him.
 This combined with the pressures of fame triggered his depression, which resulted in abuse of alcohol and cocaine.
-This lasted for the remainder of the latter part of 70's and into the 80's (Elton John).
+This lasted for the remainder of the latter part of '70s and into the '80s (Elton John).
 As he remarked to People magazine reporters Fred A. Bernstein and Laura Sanderson Healy, "The gay business really hurt me.
 A lot of radio stations stopped playing my records" (Elton John).
 This was during a period of time when he had decided to withdraw from the music business; however, by 1978 he decided to return to the music business: "The early 1990s saw John undergo treatment for alcoholism, drug abuse, and bulimia.
 Once he was clean and sober, he publicly acknowledged his homosexuality and refocused his energies and talents toward helping others" (Elton John).
+At this time in our history, the AIDS epidemic was a major concern.
 Helping others became one of his major contributions to our world.
-At this time in our history the AIDS epidemic was a major concern.
-By admitting his faults, fixing them and no longer worrying about himself he was able to focus on helping others.

-One of the most important reasons Sir Elton John is a hero is because of his support for the fight against AIDS.
-By establishing his foundation The Elton John AIDS Foundation and raising awareness of this dreaded disease.
+One of the most important reasons Sir Elton John is a hero is because of his support for the fight against AIDS by establishing The Elton John AIDS Foundation and raising awareness of this dreaded disease.
 He met and became friends with Ryan White, a child suffering from hemophilia and AIDS.
-At Ryan White's funeral, who died of AIDS, Elton John performed "Skyline Pigeon".
+At Ryan White's funeral, who died of AIDS, Elton John performed "Skyline Pigeon."
 After this, Elton pledged to donate all his future UK singles to help combat AIDS (Sir Elton John Biography).
 "Two years later he did the same with his American sales.
-While talking to Melinda Newman of Billboard he said, 'It's about time I got off my backside...,' he also said 'We have a long way to go'" (Elton John).
+While talking to Melinda Newman of Billboard, he said, "'It's about time I got off my backside...' he also said, 'We have a long way to go'" (Elton John).
 Elton John admits that this was a cause worth fighting for and it was time to start finding out more about it.
-By publicly saying he needs to do something to help change this and that he needs to get up and do something because he knows people are dying, is a heroic thing because it can inspire others.
+By publicly saying he needed to do something to help change this, and that he needed to get up and do something because he knew people were dying, he was doing a heroic thing that can inspire others.
 Elton showed his words meant something because he acted on them.
-Elton had spent years collecting records and he then auctioned them off at Sotheby's in London.
-The total proceeds added up to 272,200 which he then donated to other AIDS charities.
-Elton has occasionally auctioned off some of his stage costumes and clothes these sales raised almost as much as some of his records (Michael J. Tyrkus and Michael Bronski).
-Since he is a celebrity people would hear about Elton making donations, encouraging people to step up and help make a difference as well.
-Although there is a long way to go before AIDS can be eliminated Elton is helping to raise money in fight against AIDS.
-Elton's contributions are two fold helping raise awareness and helping to fund research, as they saying goes one person really can make a difference.
+Elton had spent years collecting records, and he then auctioned them off at Sotheby's in London.
+The total proceeds added up to 272,200, which he then donated to other AIDS charities.
+Elton has occasionally auctioned off some of his stage costumes and clothes.
+These sales raised almost as much as some of his records (Michael J. Tyrkus and Michael Bronski).
+Since he is a celebrity, people would hear about Elton making donations, encouraging people to step up and help make a difference as well.
+Although there is a long way to go before AIDS can be eliminated, Elton is helping to raise money in fight against AIDS.
+Elton's contributions are two-fold: helping raise awareness and helping to fund research.
+As they saying goes, one person really can make a difference.

 Argyrakis, Andy, and Argyrakis Andy.
 "Sir Elton John."
 Musicians And Composers Of The Twentieth Century (2009): 1.
 Biography Reference Center.
 Web.
 7 May 2012.